crustybread/getting-and-cleaning-data-assignment/codebook.md

 totalaccz1-totalaccx128  -- these variables capture the 128 measurements of the total in the  dimension

-feature data
+Feature dataset
 dataset variable: data1
+561 variables in total
-See features.txt and features_info.txt for complete details.
+This dataset is fully described in features.txt and features_info.txt uploaded to this repository.